OpenElements/BenchScape/README.md

 The server instance can be found at https://benchscape.azurewebsites.net.
 The workflow is defined by the `deploy-main-to-azure.yml` GitHub Action.
 The server is defined by the jar in the `jmh-store/target/` folder of the repo.
+Swagger-UI for the instance can be found at https://benchscape.azurewebsites.net/swagger-ui.html

 ## Azure deployment for PRs